yulong-wu-jackson/DevKit-AI/plugins/spec-dev/commands/refine-ticket.md

 1. **Confirm creation:** State what was created/updated:
    - Ticket file path
-   - Brief summary of the ticket content
+   - Brief summary of each ticket's content

 2. **Display key points:**
-   - 2-3 bullet summary of the refined task
+   - 2-3 bullet summary of the refined task(s)
    - Key decisions made during clarification

-3. **Next steps:** Inform the user:
+3. **Inform the user:**

    > Ticket saved to: `.spec-dev/tickets/[filename]`
    >